Bairdo/faucetTutorial/routing.rst

 BGP (and other routing) is provided by a NFV service, here we will use [BIRD](http://bird.network.cz/).
 Other applications such as ExaBGP & Quagga could be used.
 Faucet imports all routes provided by this NVF service.
-This means we can use our service for other routing protocols (OSPF, RIP, etc) and apply filtering using the serivce's policy langague.
+This means we can use our service for other routing protocols (OSPF, RIP, etc) and apply filtering using the service's policy language.
 See [routing-2](routing-2.rst) for more advanced BGP route filtering.

 If you are NOT using the workshop VM you will need to install BIRD.